pau1tuck/pau1tuck/README.md

 ![PAUL TUCK](https://i.ibb.co/4KyYZ0B/pt-inverted.png)

-🚀 I'm a British linguist and computer scientist, specializing in Node.js, SQL/NoSQL, GraphQL and React (Native) with TypeScript.
-I also work with Python, Arch Linux and Web Assembly with Rust.
+🚀 I'm a British linguist and computer scientist, specializing in TypeScript, Python, and Rust.
+I generally work with Node.js, Django, SQL/NoSQL, GraphQL and React (Native).

 I'm experienced with the following frameworks, languages and tools: